SUMANA-N-S/Advanced-Physical-Design-Workshop-using-openLANE---sky130/README.md

    ### Floorplan:

-   Floorplanning is the process of identifying structures that should be placed close together, and allocating space for them in such a manner as to meet the sometimes conflicting goals of available space (cost of the chip), required performance, and the desire to have everything close to everything else.
+   Floorplanning is the process of identifying structures that should be placed close together, and allocating space for them in such a manner as to meet the conflicting goals of available space (cost of the chip), required performance.

 Based on the area of the design and the hierarchy, a suitable floorplan is decided upon.
 Floorplanning takes into account the macros used in the design, memory, other IP cores and their placement needs, the routing possibilities, and also the area of the entire design.
 Floorplanning also determines the IO structure and aspect ratio of the design.
 A bad floorplan will lead to wastage of die area and routing congestion.